cdent/etcd-compute/README.md

 eschedule destroy d578fb7c-7787-4e73-b69a-a7b3ef9bf73a
 ```

-This will destroy and undefine it on the host, removing the disk,
+This will destroy and undefine it on the host, remove the disk,
 and clear the allocations in placement.
 You can also use `virsh` to
 destroy VMs, but this will not clean up allocations.